AnarchyTools/anarchytools.github.io/docs/shell.md

 The version of the package for the current task.
 If the package has no version, this environment variable will not be present.

+## `ATBUILD_BIN_PATH`

+The absolute path to the `bin` folder for the current execution.
+Note that this will be different than `workingDirectory+"/bin"` in the case that the task is imported.